Dumeni Solomon Hawala

-Dumeni Solomon "Jesus" Hawala is a former Namibian lieutenant general.
+Angula Dumeni Solomon "Jesus" Hawala (19 August 1935 – 11 August 2025) was a Namibian Army lieutenant general.
 Hawala was the deputy commander of the People's Liberation Army of Namibia before independence.
 He earned the nickname "Butcher of Lubango" for allegedly running detainee camps of SWAPO opponents in the southern Angolan city of Lubango during the Namibian War of Independence.
-Upon independence in 1990, Hawala was appointed as Army Commander in the Namibian Defence Force (NDF).
+Upon independence in 1990, Hawala was appointed Army Commander in the Namibian Defence Force (NDF).
 In 2000 he replaced Dimo Hamaambo as head of the NDF.
 He retired in October 2006 and was replaced by Martin Shalli.